 Hartley & Others v King Edward VI College UKSC 39 – The claimants appealed to the Supreme Court, on the issue of the application of the Apportionment Act to the calculation of strike pay, and were successful.

 Ms K Smith v London Borough of Bromley – The employment tribunal found that the council had subjected Ms Smith, the Unite branch secretary, to unlawful detriments on grounds of her trade union activities.

-Bent and ors v Central Manchester University Hospitals NHS Foundation Trust – The Manchester employment tribunal found that a pay progression policy unilaterally imposed by the Trust constituted a breach of Agenda for Change (a nationally agreed set of terms and conditions).
-As the case was being treated as a national test case by both unions and employers, other NHS Trusts subsequently withdrew similar policies.
+Bent & Others v Central Manchester University Hospitals NHS Foundation Trust – The employment tribunal found that a pay progression policy unilaterally imposed by the Trust constituted a breach of nationally agreed terms and conditions.
+As the case was being treated as a test case, other NHS Trusts subsequently withdrew similar policies.

-Secretary of State for Work and Pensions v Mr B Whyment McCarthy - the Employment Appeal Tribunal (EAT) upheld a tribunal decision that the way in which the employer had dealt with a complaint against the claimant amounted to unlawful discrimination on the ground of his sexual orientation.
+Secretary of State for Work and Pensions v Mr B Whyment McCarthy UKEAT/0419/09 - The Employment Appeal Tribunal (EAT) upheld an employment tribunal decision that the way in which the employer had dealt with a complaint against the claimant amounted to unlawful discrimination on the ground of his sexual orientation.

 Rachel is a member of the Industrial Law Society.